syedamariarasheed/TrendingHub/README.md

 - TDD by outside in approach as being client facing outside in approach is more beneficial tests are written for the highest level of functionality first such as user-facing features instead inside out that focuses on writing tests for lower-level code first.
 - For network call using retrofit and for json parsing using Moshi for faster parsing and type safety.
 - Hilt as dependency injection.

-This is brief, would be great to discuss more in detail :)

 <img width="340" alt="Screenshot 2023-05-02 at 12 02 42 AM" src="https://user-images.githubusercontent.com/45803103/235529897-7e2d24c5-ad75-4e9e-8cec-d2d1cc519741.png">  <img width="340" alt="Screenshot 2023-05-02 at 12 02 36 AM" src="https://user-images.githubusercontent.com/45803103/235529822-caa663af-320d-407b-9bdb-0b6ec4e40e88.png">